Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 * I need to locate the identifier
 * I then validate the credential with the identifier.

 Because this may be revoked I will need to assert in the blockchain is this is revoked also.
 For this to be performant, consumers will pre-index for fast lookup.
-This takes maintence.
+This takes maintenance.
 It can be made faster if needed, but it will still not compete with other systems.
 The issue here is now assertion that the indexes are as valid as the blockchain itself.

 This causes a number of other challenges.